utsav-devadiga/MovieBag/README.md

 The android app lets you:
 - Read the info of the latest, trending movies.
-- Read the cast and the synopsis of the movie.
+- Read the cast and the synopsis of the movies.
-- See the Prodction Companies ad also shows the similar movie selected from details page
+- See the Prodction Companies and also shows the similar movie selected from details page

 ## Screenshots